Research data management planning

 - Results in a more competitive funding application – planning for your research data when developing proposals meets funder requirements and justifies funding requests for budget to support research data management.

 - Enables data sharing at the end of the project – data that are well organized and documented can be interpreted and used by other researchers in future research projects, increasing the impact of your original research.

 - Helps the University plan to improve research infrastructure and services – the data provided in plans will be used to develop services and infrastructure to support research.

-The University of Sydney encourages all researchers (including higher degree students) to undertake data management planning at the start of each research project.
-Please use the Research Data Management Planning Checklist (interactive PDF, 760kb) to create your data management plan.
+The University of Sydney encourages all researchers (including higher degree students) to undertake research data management planning at the start of each research project.

 Email your completed plan to to access digital data storage space on the University’s Research Data Store.